 I studied as an undergraduate at the University of Neuchâtel, Switzerland.
 Although Philosophy was initially my secondary subject (my main ones being History and English), as I learned more about it I realized that it was the one I was truly passionate about.
 I therefore decided to major in Philosophy, and then went abroad to pursue graduate studies in that discipline.
-I thus studied for the BPhil, and then the DPhil in Philosophy at the University of Oxford, with the help of scholarships from the Berrow Foundation, the Society for Applied Philosophy, and the Swiss National Science Foundation.
+I thus studied for an MA in Philosophy and Literature at the University of East Anglia in Norwich; after which I completed the BPhil, and then the DPhil in Philosophy at the University of Oxford, with the help of scholarships from the Berrow Foundation, the Society for Applied Philosophy, and the Swiss National Science Foundation.
 My doctoral dissertation, which was supervised by Profs.
 Roger Crisp, Guy Kahane, and Julian Savulescu, focused on “human enhancement” interventions and on the concern that they might pose a threat to the authenticity of our lives.

 After completing my doctorate in 2013, I was a postdoctoral researcher at the University of Montreal, and then at the American College of Thessaloniki.
 I joined the CUHK Department of Philosophy as a Research Assistant Professor in 2017, with a joint appointment with the CUHK Centre for Bioethics.